-- (j) When the examiners' reports, the supervisors' contextual report, any formal comments from the candidate on the contextual report and any formal comments by the Senior Supervisor on the examiners' reports have been received, the Dean of Postgraduate Research shall determine whether the oral examination should proceed at that point.
+- of Postgraduate Research. - (h) When the examiners' reports and any formal comments by the Senior Supervisor on the examiners' reports have been received, the Dean of Postgraduate Research shall determine whether the oral examination should proceed at that point.
 In making this decision, the Dean may correspond with the examiners in which case the nature and substance of any correspondence must be recorded.
-The Dean may also seek new examiners' reports, replace one or more examiners or appoint an additional examiner. - (k) Prior to undertaking the oral examination, candidates for the DMA in Performance will present a public recital, and candidates for the DMA in Composition will present a public lectureseminar, as described in the Part Three degree requirements.
+The Dean may also seek new examiners' reports, replace one or more examiners or appoint an additional examiner. - (i) Prior to undertaking the oral examination, candidates for the DMA in Performance will present a public recital, and candidates for the DMA in Composition will present a public lecture-seminar, as described in the Part Three degree requirements.
 At least one of the examiners will be present.
-A recording will be sent to any examiner unable to attend. - (I) Following the recital or lecture-seminar, an oral examination shall be conducted in accordance with the processes and regulations for the degree of Doctor of Philosophy (see PhD Regulation 9(j)).
-The oral examination may relate to any aspect of the DMA Examination, including all the requirements of Parts 1, 2 and 3 of the degree. - (m) After the oral examination and any written examination, and review of the recital or lectureseminar, the examiners shall, after consultation, submit to the Postgraduate Office the "DMA Final Joint Examiners' Report" Form, together with a full report on the whole examination.
+A recording will be sent to any examiner unable to attend. - (j) Following the recital or lecture-seminar, an oral examination shall be conducted in accordance with the processes and regulations for the degree of Doctor of Philosophy (see PhD Regulation 9(j)).
+The oral examination may relate to any aspect of the DMA Examination, including all the requirements of Parts 1, 2 and 3 of the degree. - (k) After the oral examination and any written examination, and review of the recital or lecture-seminar, the examiners shall, after consultation, submit to the Postgraduate Office the "DMA Final Joint Examiners' Report" Form, together with a full report on the whole examination.
 The examination includes review of the written thesis, oral examination, and either composition portfolio and lecture-seminar (DMA in Composition) or public recital and CD recording (DMA in Performance).
 Candidates are expected to achieve a satisfactory level in all parts of the examination to be awarded the DMA degree.
-The examiners shall recommend that: - i. the candidate be awarded the degree of Doctor of Musical Arts; - the candidate be awarded the degree of Doctor of Musical Arts, subject to the satisfactory completion of specified amendments; - iii. the candidate be invited to revise and resubmit the thesis for re-examination; - iv. the candidate not be awarded the degree of Doctor of Musical Arts but be awarded instead an appropriare Master's degree;
+The examiners shall recommend that: - the candidate be awarded the degree of Doctor of Musical Arts; - ii. the candidate be awarded the degree of Doctor of Musical Arts, subject to the satisfactory completion of specified amendments; - iii. the candidate be invited to revise and resubmit the thesis for re-examination; - iv. the candidate not be awarded the degree of Doctor of Musical Arts but be awarded instead an appropriate Master's degree; - v. no degree be awarded to the candidate. - At the conclusion of the oral, the organiser may, with the agreement of all the examiners, inform the candidate of the intended recommendation.
+It must be made clear to the candidate that a recommendation is being made to the Dean of Postgraduate Research who will formally inform the candidate of the outcome.